 How to apply for a tutor position:

-* Two letters of recommendation from math instructors or a previous employer of a closely related position.
+- One letter of recommendation from math instructor or a previous employer of a closely

 - Excellent interpersonal and English communication skills

 - Applicants with knowledge of linear algebra, differential equations, abstract algebra

 and/or numerical analysis will be given preference.

 - Tutoring drop-in students in math subjects--usually ranging from pre-algebra to calculus.